 What happens if Congress does not ratify the deal?

 Trade among the three North American economies at present continues to be governed by NAFTA rules.
 So if Congress does not ratify the USMCA, then the status quo (i.e., current NAFTA rules) would be maintained.
 But while negotiations were ongoing last year, President Trump had threatened to “rip up” NAFTA if the three countries could not reach agreement on a new trade pact.
 Any of the three signatories has the right to withdraw from NAFTA provided that it gives the other two partners six months’ notice.
 It is unclear whether the president can withdraw the United States from NAFTA without congressional approval.
 But if President Trump ultimately succeeded in withdrawing the United States from NAFTA.
 Because Congress does not ratify the USMCA, then trade between the United States and its two North American neighbors would no longer be duty free.

 How harmful would a revocation of duty-free trade be?

-On September 13, 2018, U.S. Customs and Border Protection (CBP) issued a significant ruling that addresses the interplay between the NAFTA Marking Rules and the Section 301 duties applied to goods from China.
-We believe it is important to understand this ruling as importers may seek to mitigate the impact of Section 301 duties on… Read More »CBP Finds NAFTA Marking Rules Inapplicable for Determining Origin of Goods Subject to Section 301 Duties
+On September 13, 2018, U.S. Customs and Border Protection (CBP) issued a significant ruling that addresses the interplay between the NAFTA Marking Rules and the Section 301 duties applied to… Read More »CBP Finds NAFTA Marking Rules Inapplicable for Determining Origin of Goods Subject to Section 301 Duties